To top of page

 In cases that we cannot confirm that the identified risks have been resolved, we will encourage them to undergo a SMETA audit and strongly urge them to make improvements.

-Potential Risks of Suppliers (As of May 2023)
+Potential Risks of Suppliers

 In addition, we are working to clarify which plants have migrant workers (who are seen as being subject to a particularly high level of human rights risk) working there, as well as the number of migrant workers, and to confirm whether the issues that are specific to migrant workers are being actualized.

-Actualized Risks of Suppliers (As of May 2023)
+Actualized Risks of Suppliers

 ● Child Labor

-We regard child labor as one of the key human rights risks in supply chains, and are strengthening management of suppliers through Sedex and SMETA information.
+We regard child labor as one of the key human rights risks in supply chains, and are strengthening management of suppliers through Sedex and SMETA audit information.
 For example, we use the questions in Sedex to identify direct and indirect workers who may be considered underage workers (under 15).
 In addition, based on actual on-site audits conducted through SMETA, we confirmed that worker age verification is being performed properly, and corrective actions are being taken when issues become apparent.

-A review of SAQ responses from approximately 1,000 manufacturing sites indicated that there was no child labor by those under the age of 15.
+A review of SAQ responses from approximately 1,050 manufacturing sites indicated that there was no child labor by those under the age of 15.
 At 5% of plants, there were workers of ages 16-17, which by itself is a legal working age on the countries where those workers were found.
 The findings of one SMETA audit also noted a 17-year-old worker, but we have confirmed that this was not a problem under local law.

 ● Forced Labor

-We consider forced labor to be one of the key human rights risks in supply chains and are strengthening management of suppliers through Sedex and SMETA information.
+We consider forced labor to be one of the key human rights risks in supply chains and are strengthening management of suppliers through Sedex and SMETA audit information.

 1) Recruitment fees